imrafaelmerino/JIO/README.md

 ### Signup Service specification

-Let's delve into the implementation of a signup service with the following requirements:
+Let's jump into the implementation of a signup service with the following requirements:

 1. The signup service takes a JSON input containing at least two fields: email and address, both expected as strings.
    The service's first step is to validate and standardize the address using the Google Geocode API.
 The results